sathishbob/cggitlab/README.md

-This is CG Git training
+This is CG Git training session